What is the GLP-1 receptor and how does it function?

 What concentration is used for cell culture research?

 Published in vitro studies typically use 1-100 nM concentrations for receptor activation studies.
-Higher concentrations (100-1000 nM) may be used for internalization or signaling pathway studies.
-Always verify receptor expression in your cell model.
+Higher concentrations (100-1000 nM) may be used for internalization or signaling pathway characterization.
+Always verify receptor expression in your cell model prior to protocol finalization.

 Can GLP-1 agonists be used in combination with other compounds?